alexlafalce/exploring-odoo/nuido_flow_data/README.md

-# Nuido Flow Messaging Addon
+# Nuido Flow Data Addon
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >